 In the struggles for control of Alexander’s conquests after his death in 323 BCE, his general Seleucus ended up in control of northern Syria, and Ptolemy, another of Alexander’s generals, whose power was based in Egypt, had control of the south.

-Under Seleucus and his successors (known as the “Seleucids”), northern Syria soon became a centre of Hellenistic civilization.
+Under Seleucus and his successors (known as the “Seleucids”), northern Syria soon became a center of Hellenistic civilization.
 They founded many Greek-style cities, including their capital, Antioch, which was soon one of the largest cities in the Mediterranean world.
 They attracted many Greeks to settle in these cities (though under the firm control of the Seleucid king).
 The old Phoenician cities of Tyre, Sidon, Byblos and Aradus also took on a predominantly Hellenistic veneer over time.

 Hellenistic civilization penetrated much less effectively in southern Syria, which remained mostly under native kings ruling as vassals of the kings of Egypt, the Ptolemies.
 The Jews remained located in and around Jerusalem, under a line of hereditary chief priests.